 Liz plays guitar and cello and has performed and sung in many varied bands, choirs and musical ensembles, from punk bands to string quartets, traditional folk to all girl acapella groups for nearly 40 years.
 She is a very adaptable performer.
 She worked for a number of years with excluded and vulnerable young people, many in care, from across Devon, teaching music and facilitating song-writing as a means of self-expression in working through their trauma, and to raise self-esteem and bring joy.
 These skills as well as her fantastic sense of humour and unbounded optimism will be an asset to this project.

 We first collaborated together, successfully bringing music to refugees as part of ‘Embracing Refugees’ and Beyond Borders Totnes and District’s Refugee Integration programme.
 We make a strong team, complement each other well and are eager to offer some peace and beauty and share our love for humanity through our music.

-In order to make this project happen we would like to ask your support to help us finance travel, simple accommodation and living costs.
+In order to make this work sustainable we would like to ask your support to help us finance travel, simple accommodation and living costs.

 We have contacts on the ground in each location to assist us in finding appropriate venues to perform and give workshops in.